Overtraining is a term that gets thrown around a lot in the fitness world, but what does it actually mean?

 Let's take a closer look at some of the potential pitfalls of overtraining.

 3.1.
-Overacidification due to too much training
+Hyperacidity due to too much training

 When you exercise, your muscles produce lactic acid as a byproduct of energy production.